Shiv Nadar

-Shiv Nadar (born 14 July 1945) is an Indian billionaire industrialist and philanthropist.
-He is the founder and chairman emeritus of HCL Technologies and the Shiv Nadar Foundation.
-Nadar founded HCL in the mid-1970s and transformed the IT hardware company into an IT enterprise over the next three decades.
-In 2008, Nadar was awarded Padma Bhushan for his efforts in the IT industry.
+Shiv Nadar (born 14 July 1945) is an Indian billionaire businessman and philanthropist.
+He is the founder and chairman of HCL Technologies, and is chairman of the Shiv Nadar Foundation.
+Nadar founded HCL in 1976 and transformed the IT hardware company into an IT enterprise over the next three decades.

+In 2008, Nadar was awarded the Padma Bhushan for his efforts in the IT industry.
 Nadar, nicknamed by friends as Magus (Old Persian for "wizard"), since the mid-1990s he has focused his efforts on developing the educational system of India through the Shiv Nadar Foundation.

-According to Forbes, He is the 3rd richest person in India and the 56th richest person in the world with an estimated net worth of US$25.6 billion as of February 15, 2023.
+According to Forbes, he has an estimated net worth of US$34.1 billion as of 26 March 2025, making him one of the richest people in the world.